andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

 ![Form A reed switch wiring diagram](https://raw.githubusercontent.com/andrew-chang-dewitt/rpi-security-gpio2mqtt/master/documentation/ReedSwitch.png)

-A normally open single pole, single throw reed switch is a only a little more complex than wiring a PIR sensor.
+A normally open single pole, single throw reed switch is only a little more complex than wiring a PIR sensor.
 A resistor is needed to protect the Pi from any possible shorts (but wiring a hardware pull-down or pull-up circuit is not required as the Pi's software version on the Broadcom chip is used instead).
 To